King Gustav IV Adolf of Sweden

 Gustav Adolf in 1785; Credit – Wikipedia

-At the time of his birth, Gustav Adolf was put under the care of Maria Aurora Uggla, a lady-in-waiting and confidant of Queen Sophia Magdalena.
+After his birth, Gustav Adolf was put under the care of Maria Aurora Uggla, a lady-in-waiting and confidant of Queen Sophia Magdalena.
 As Crown Prince, Gustav Adolf began his education before he was three years old with Count Fredrik Sparre.
 When he was ten-years-old, Gustav Adolf received the Royal Order of the Seraphim.

 On March 16, 1792, King Gustav III was shot by Jacob Johan Anckarström during a masked ball at the Royal Opera House in Stockholm.
 Thirteen days later, on March 29, 1792, King Gustav III died of his wounds at the Royal Palace of Stockholm at the age of 46.
 His 13-year-old son succeeded him as King Gustav IV Adolf.
-Prince Carl, Duke of Södermanland, the young king’s paternal uncle, served as regent until 1796.
-Carl was not willing or not capable of managing state affairs and he entrusted the power of government to his confidant Count Gustaf Adolf Reuterholm.
+Prince Karl, Duke of Södermanland, the young king’s paternal uncle, served as regent until 1796.
+Karl was not willing or not capable of managing state affairs and entrusted the power of government to his confidant Count Gustaf Adolf Reuterholm.
 Nils von Rosenstein, the first permanent secretary of the Swedish Academy, served as Gustav Adolf’s tutor.

 King Gustav IV Adolf in 1793; Credit – Wikipedia